ninagw/ninagw/README.md

 # Hello, I am Nina 🙂

 ### About me
 > I have always been fascinated by websites and new technologies.
 But it was only through my master's degree in 2022 that I discovered my love for coding.
-Since then, the topic has stuck with me and I started teaching myself programming via Udemy, Bootcamp and YouTube.
+Since then, the topic has stuck with me and I started teaching myself programming via Udemy, Bootcamps and YouTube.
 I would love to become a web3 / blockchain developer one day. 🔮

 ## My tech stack:
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)